ShoheiKIMURA389/Definition/README.md

 ---

 For highest-trust and time-critical communication, please contact me exclusively via SMS at +81-70-3666-0022.
 This is the only officially recognized channel for formal notices, licensing matters, and high-severity inquiries.
+**WARNING: THIS REPOSITORY IS NOT LICENSED.
+CLONE IS ILLEGAL.**

 ## About “Definition 1: The Thought Formalization Procedure”